nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------
 ## Features

-This section contains some technical specifications of how to use the commands in TrackO.
+This section contains information on each command's format and its use cases.

 ### <u>**Inventory management**</u>
 ### Adding an inventory item: `addi`